vizahat36/Jarvis2.0-AI-assistant/README.md

-# 🤖 Jarvis 2.0 — Your Personal AI Assistant
+# 🤖 Jarvis — Your Personal AI Assistant

-Welcome to **Jarvis 2.0**, your intelligent voice-powered AI assistant that automates daily tasks, keeps you updated, and interacts just like your own digital butler.
+Welcome to **Jarvis**, your intelligent voice-powered AI assistant that automates daily tasks, keeps you updated, and interacts just like your own digital butler.

 ---